swenyang/react-ultra-select/README.md

 # React Ultra Select
-A highly extensible component for React, good substitution for HTML 'select' element on mobile platforms.
+A good substitution for HTML `select` and `option` tags on mobile platforms, based on React.

-Basically React Ultra Select works like the 'select' and 'option' of INPUT element in HTML, however, it accepts groups of data and provides event callbacks for implementing more powerful features.
+Basically React Ultra Select works like the `select` and `option` of INPUT element in HTML, however, it accepts groups of data and provides event callbacks for implementing more powerful features.
 Very handy.

-**Still testing, will publish 2.0.0 when stable.**

-# Features
+## Features
-- **Mobile device oriented**

-	Designed for mobile platforms.
-You can use it on desktop browsers, but the options showing up at the bottom might not give you best experience.

-- **iOS like**
+- **Compatible**

-	Totally iOS like, except the filters and the loop(haven't found a solution yet).
+    Works fine on all platforms, no matter iOS, Android or Desktop browsers.

 - **Dynamic**

 	You can pass `N` groups of data to React Ultra Select.
 It will handle data automatically and divide into `N` columns respectively.

-	Also, you can customize the number visible rows and the height of each row, pass images or any React node as options, etc.
+	Also, you can customize the number visible rows and the height of each row, pass images or any React node as an selection other than a string.

 - **Extensible**

-	Every time the React Ultra Select selects a group of values, it will emit an `onSelect` event.
-Every time it stops scrolling, it will emit an `onDidSelect` event.
-These events will be very useful for make more powerful components.
+	Emits 6 types of events for composing more powerful components.

 	For example, I write a [React Date Picker][2] based on this component.
 It's much more complicated.

+- **iOS like**

+	Totally iOS like, except the filters and the loop(haven't found a solution yet).

-# How to use
+## How to use

-This component relies on some libraries, import them into your project first.

 ```
-npm i react --save
-npm i react-dom --save
-npm i iscroll --save
-npm i iscroll-react --save
+npm i react-ultra-select --save
 ```

 Using it in your project: